samjross/flannelJesus.github.io/_posts/2014-09-13-flex-post-list.md

 category : web design
 title: Using Flex to Make a Perfect Post List
-tagline: "Experimenting with the flexbox layout" tags : [intro, beginner, jekyll, tutorial]
+tagline: "Experimenting with the flexbox layout" tags : [css, web design, flex-box, layout]
 css: flex-post-list
 ---

 ## Introduction

-I've been intrigued by what I've read of Flexbox in css since I first heard of it, but I'd never read any clear writup about how to use it effectively and I didn't really have the time to experiment.
+I've been intrigued by what I've read of Flexbox in css since I first heard of it, but I'd never read any clear writeup about how to use it effectively and I didn't really have the time to experiment.
 I finally came up with a usecase for it, though -- an excuse to get my hands dirty and try it out -- and in the context of this blog no less!
 This post is a walkthrough of my experiments with using `display: flex` and the css properties that go with it to hopefully create an attractive post display.

 ## My Goal